regmtait/HullArtCircle/_posts/2017-01-30-sketching-in-town.markdown

 ---

 We meet on Thursdays to sketching around Hull during the day.
 If you are interested let us know or just turn up.
 These sessions are not just for the Hull Art Circle group, so if you would like to sketch with us, please come along.

-## Next meeting

-### Meet &amp; Sketch at The Maritime Museum, Thursday 16th April, 10.30am.

-We will meet in 'Flavours' cafe opposite the Streetlife Museum and sketch in and around the Streetlife Museum.
-Currently showing is the ‘Italian Connections' Exhibition.